eGain/playwright-transformer/README.md

 ### `transform(config: TransformerConfig): Promise<TransformResult>`

-Transforms test files from the input directory.
+Transforms the **first** test file found in the input directory.
+This is a convenience function that internally calls `transformer.transform()`.

 **Parameters:**